 - Bird your way through the Sonoran Desert en route between Tucson and Alamos

-- Stay at El Pedregal Nature Lodge, a relaxing, unique, and beautiful location just outside of Alamos
+- Stay at El Pedregal Nature Lodge, a relaxing, enjoyable, and beautiful location just outside of Alamos

 - Discover Sinaloa thorn forest, tropical deciduous habitat, dry tropical deciduous forest, and Sea of Cortez riparian zones and shorelines

-- Witness stunning Mexican specialties like the Purplish-backed Jay, Black-throated Magpie-Jay, Crane Hawk, Rose-throated Becard, and Plain-capped Star-throat
+- Marvel at stunning Mexican specialties like the Purplish-backed Jay, Black-throated Magpie-Jay, Crane Hawk, Rose-throated Becard, and Plain-capped Star-throat

-- Spend time in the stunningly-beautiful historic town of Alamos, a Mexican “Pueblo Magico”
+- Spend time in the magnificent historic town of Alamos, a Mexican “Pueblo Magico”